Stelline Pasta Guide: Everything You Need To Know

 Cooking Stelline Directly In Soup

-Many cooks prefer adding stelline pasta straight into the soup.
+Many cooks prefer to add stelline pasta straight to the soup.
 When doing this, reduce the cooking time by one minute.
 It will finish cooking in the hot broth and absorb more flavor.

 For detailed soup-cooking techniques, see guides from The Spruce Eats, which offer reliable tips on broth preparation.